shigechika/GoogleChatAI/README.md

-# GoogleChatGPT
+# GoogleChatAI
-ChatGPT in Google Chat/Spaces
+Generative AI in Google Chat/Spaces

 ## How to Build